byu-cpe/Maeser/sphinx-docs/sysadmin/managing_users.md

 Replace `your_username` with the username registered under your authenticator, and if using an authenticator other than GitHub, replace `github` with the name of your authenticator.

 Save these changes and restart your Maeser app; you should now have administrator privileges.
-You may now remove `user_manager.update_admin_status(...)` from your code and your priviliges will still be elevated.
+You may now remove `user_manager.update_admin_status(...)` from your code and your privileges will still be elevated.

 ### Modify the User Database Directly